-Students involved in the 2018-2019 clinic will have an opportunity to work on a variety of case work and issues including clemency and commutation, prison litigation, mental illness and incarceration, incarcerated youth representation, connections between criminal and immigration law, and removing barriers that keep individuals in poverty.
+Description: Students involved in the 2023-2024 Criminal Justice Reform Clinic (CJRC or Clinic) will have an opportunity to work on a variety of case work and issues including SB 819, parole, incarcerated youth legal representation, forensic science, and removing legal barriers that keep individuals in poverty.

-Students will have the opportunity to advance criminal justice reform working with Professor Kaplan and in collaboration with attorneys and organizations such as the ACLU of Oregon, Disability Rights Oregon and Community Law Oregon and Immigration Defense Oregon (at Metropolitan Public Defender) on individual casework along with various research and data driven projects and reports, briefs, and legislative initiatives.
-Students involved in the Clinic will have the opportunity to conduct investigations; conduct legal/fact research and analysis; write motions, briefs and reports; interview and advise clients; attend legal and legislative meetings and hearings; and meet and participate in strategy sessions with members of the bar, the judiciary and community leaders.
-Students will also benefit from guest lectures by experienced attorneys, former clients, and allied professionals (e.g., psychologists, legislators, law enforcement, activists).
+Students in the CJRC will have the opportunity to advance criminal justice reform working with Professor Kaplan and in collaboration with attorneys and organizations such as the Forensic Justice Project, Disability Rights Oregon, and the Community Law Division (at Metropolitan Public Defender) on individual casework along with various research and data driven projects and reports, briefs, and legislative initiatives.
+Students will conduct legal/fact research and analysis; write motions, briefs and reports; interview and advise clients; attend legal and legislative meetings and hearings; and meet and participate in strategy sessions with members of the bar, the judiciary, and community leaders.
+Students will also benefit from guest lectures by experienced attorneys, former clients, and allied professionals (e.g., legislators, law enforcement, activists).

 The Criminal Justice Reform Clinic is open to second and third year law students by application which is available here.
 There are no course prerequisites for this Clinic but taking Criminal Law and Criminal Procedure II (and other criminal, poverty or immigration related course offered) prior to or concurrently with their clinic experience is recommended.
 The Clinic plans to offer approximately 5-7 students an opportunity for intensive study and actual experience in criminal justice advocacy during the 2023-2024 academic year.